cis-projects/swen90007_course_notes/_sources/workshops/workshop_6.md

 **Goal:** Get the same coverage for a fraction of the minutes.

 You now have three jobs doing three checkouts, three JDK installs and three dependency resolutions.
-Because Checkstyle is bound to `validate`, tests run at `test`, and Shade runs at `package`, a single `mvn verify` performs all of it in order — and stops at the first failure, exactly as the separate jobs did.
+Because Checkstyle is bound to `validate`, tests run at `test`, and Maven packages the application during the normal lifecycle, a single `mvn verify` performs all of it in order — and stops at the first failure, exactly as the separate jobs did.

 Replace the whole of `ci.yml`: